milevskyi0729/milevskyi0729/README.md

 ## Hey 👋🏻, I'm Generative AI & MERN stack developer.🚀

-My go-to stack is Next JS (With TypeScript & SaSS), previously MERN Stack for web-based solutions.
+My go-to stack is React and Next JS (With TypeScript & SaSS), previously MERN Stack for web-based solutions.
+I am also familiar with ChatGPT, LangChain, Pinecone and LLMs.
 I have collaborated with developers to create a variety of open-source solutions.

 #### Languages and Tools